ClusterHQ/flocker/docs/gettinginvolved/plugins/faq.rst

 -------------------------------------------------------------------------------------

 Flocker control state is stored in :file:`/var/lib/flocker/current_configuration.v1.json` on the control compute node.
-You can edit/remove the file to reduce/cleanup control service state:
+You can remove the file to reset the Flocker control service state:

 .. prompt:: bash $